Gaddalakonda Ganesh: Plot

-In a film studio, an assistant director who aspires to become a film director, Abhilash Abhi is insulted by one of the directors and he resolves to become a good director with a good film in a few days.
+Abhilash Abhi works in a film studio, as an assistant director and aspires to become a film director.
+He is insulted by one of the directors and resolves to become a good director with a good film in a few days.
 Another producer likes Abhi's hard work and suggests that he do a gangster film.
 He decides to make a biopic of a gangster.
 In search of a gangster, he finds a ruthless gangster named Gaddalakonda Ganesh Gani, who lives in the town of Gaddalakonda.
 Abhi lands in Gaddalakonda and starts learning about Gani with the help of his friend Chintakayyi.
-Abhi traps Bujjama, the granddaughter of Gani's chef, and she falls in love with Abhi who realizes this and reciprocates her feelings.
+Abhi traps Bujjama, the granddaughter of Gani's chef, and she falls in love with Abhi who reciprocates her feelings.

 After some hilarious scenes, Abhi and Chintakayyi befriend Thuppaki, one of Gani's henchmen.
 Later the duo learns that Thuppaki is helping Prabhakar, one of Gani's rivals, to kill Gani for his position.
 Gani acknowledges this, and plans to kill Thuppaki and also kidnaps Abhi and his friend.
 Abhi tells the truth, and Gani feels happy they are making a biopic about him and narrates his story including his criminal activities.

 From childhood, Gani started beating people for money.
 Later he became a fixer for an M.L.A.
 Gani was also a fan of the actress Sridevi and fell for a girl also named Sridevi Devi, a computer student, but she didn't accept him because of his aimlessness.
 Later she also reciprocated his feelings after he rescued her from ragging.
 However, Devi's father refused to accept their relationship due to the caste system.
 Devi and Gani decide to escape from Gaddalakonda, and Gani refuses to kill someone for the M.L.A. because he wants to leave behind his rowdyism.
 The M.L.A. informed the police about Gani's whereabouts.
 The police came to the railway station and beat up Gani.
 At the same time, Devi's father threatens her to marry the bridegroom whom he had chosen, saying he would otherwise order the police to kill Gani.
 Devi reluctantly married a police officer who belonged to her caste.
 Another M.L.A. with a lawyer came to the police station and said that Gani's M.L.A. had informed the police about his whereabouts.
 Gani then went to his M.L.A. and slit his throat in front of his mother.
 Gani's mother then filed an FIR against him.
 But Gani claimed in court that his mother is mute.
 From that day onwards, she refused to speak with Gani.